//Genji mon

 Japanese Sword Fittings.
 Collection of G.H.
 Naunton, Esq., by Henri L. Joly, - 1912; №9.

-While the upper tsuba is dated end of Muromachi, the lower is attributed to the 17th century - Momoyama or early Edo period, though the author put this attribution under question.
+While the upper tsuba is dated the end of Muromachi, the lower is attributed to the 17th century - Momoyama or early Edo period, though the author put this attribution under question.
 Deciphering of the strangely shaped opening to the left of nakago-ana is sometimes "a conventional scroll", and sometimes - a fern or bracken.
-I think mine is a cloud or mist, but I don't have any material evidence proving this understanding and came to conclusion by context only.
-It may easily be a dinosaurs playing ball.
+I think mine is a cloud or mist, but I don't have any material evidence to prove this understanding, and I came to a conclusion based only on context.
+It may easily be dinosaurs playing ball.
 The fact that this thing always accompanies the Genji-mon, or incense symbol, it may be a scent itself.

 • Iron tsuba of half round and half lobed (chrysanthemoid) form decorated with plants and family crests (mon) in cast brass inlay (suemon-zōgan), and scattered brass dots inlay (ten-zōgan); brass wire inlay outlining the rim, seppa-dai, and hitsu-ana (scalloped wire) on both sides.
 Surface treated with hummer punch marks.
 The chrysanthemoid half of the plate chiseled with thin shallow grooves, outlining the petals.
 Copper sekigane.
 On the face the inlay represents: mandarin orange (tachibana), half karahana, encircled bellflower, and four encircled three-stipe family crest (mitsubiki-mon of Sakuma and Abe clans, and some others).
 On the reverse the design is similar but two of the mitsubiki-mon symbols replaced with two comb-shaped Genji-mon ideographs. Ōnin school.
 The end of mid-Muromachi period, beginning of the 16th century.
 Size: 74.3 x 72.7 x 2.4 mm.